KSP-KOS/KOS/doc/source/language/variables.rst

 Why ``LAZYGLOBAL OFF``?
-    The rationale behind ``LAZYGLOBAL OFF.`` is to primarily be used in cases where you're writing a libary of function calls you intend to use elsewhere, and want to be careful not to accidentally make them dependant on globals outside the function itself.
+    The rationale behind ``LAZYGLOBAL OFF.`` is to primarily be used in cases where you're writing a library of function calls you intend to use elsewhere, and want to be careful not to accidentally make them dependent on globals outside the function itself.

 The ``@LAZYGLOBAL OFF.`` directive is meant to mimic Perl's ``use strict;`` directive.